-I’m motivated, have determination and addiction because every day is different and you never know what your going to capture.
+I’m motivated, have determination and addiction because every day is different and you never know what you are going to capture.

 What has been the biggest source of inspiration in your work?

-I love to capture beautiful things and it pleases me and makes my determination more because I have shared my images and my images has pleased so many people.
+I love to capture beautiful things and it pleases me and makes my determination more because I have shared my images and my images have pleased so many people.

 What has been the best source of information along your photography journey (workshop, online forums, classroom, mentor, etc)?